 SSU's Center for Ethics, Law, and Society facilitates cutting-edge thinking about ethics, justice and law.
 Among its initiatives, CELS brings to campus leading scholars, practitioners, activists and others who are working to tackle challenging and pressing questions facing society today.
 In addition to supporting the pre-law and applied ethics concentration within the Philosophy major, the center also acts as a platform for student learning and faculty research across the SSU community.

 The Green Music Center is as much about learning as it is about performance.
-Since Fall 2008, the Music Education Building has been occupied by music department faculty and students, and features practice rooms for musicians of all levels.
-Adjacent to the Music Education Building is the centerpiece of the Green Music Center, the 1,400-seat Joan and Sanford I. Weill Hall.
-The modular rear wall of Weill Hall opens fully, extending the concert experience to an outdoor audience of up to 3,000.
-Nearby is Schroeder's Recital Hall, inspired by the soaring spaces of European churches and featuring seating for 250.
+Since Fall 2008, the Music Education Building has housed music department faculty and students in addition to providing practice rooms for musicians of all levels.
+Adjacent to the Music Education Building stands the centerpiece of the Green Music Center, the 1,400 seat Joan and Sanford I. Weill Hall similar to Vienna's Musikverein in both form and impeccable acoustics.
+Nearby Schroeder Hall featuring a 1,248-pipe organ hosts intimate recitals for 240 under a lofty ceiling.

 KSUN is Sonoma State’s student-run online radio station, which is part of the Department of Communications.
 Students enroll in COMS 385 Media Lab: KSUN for 4 units.
 Each student is assigned to do a two-hour radio show each week.
 They can do it solo or partner up for a team show.
 Students are also required to join a department each semester, and obtain at least one advertiser for their show.

 The Sonoma State Star is SSU's award winning student newspaper.
 Published weekly in print and online covering news of the day, student life, sports, arts, entertainment as well as editorial and opinion pieces to keep you informed of current events on campus, in the community and beyond.